KaioHSG/youtube-adblock-block/README.md

 ## How to use?

-Add `https://raw.githubusercontent.com/KaioHSG/youtube-anti-block/main/youtube-anti-block.text` as a filter in any ad block.
+Add `https://raw.githubusercontent.com/KaioHSG/youtube-anti-block/main/youtube-anti-block.text` as a filter in any ad blocker.

 Or, download and import the `youtube-anti-block.text` file.